josh-works/josh-works.github.io/_pages/recommended-reading.md

 ----------------------------

 _uggg even using english dictates a certain frame on gender issues.
-I dislike anything that feels like [frame control](https://knowingless.com/2021/11/27/frame-control/)._
+I dislike anything that feels like [frame control](https://knowingless.com/2021/11/27/frame-control/), and things that sound like fabricated conflict._

-_a lot of 'modern stuff' feels distinctly american, and what happens when settler colonialism + nobility/purity culture gets 'buried' or hidden in something like intellectualism, over-intellectualism, self justification._
+_a lot of 'modern stuff' feels distinctly american, and what happens when settler colonialism + nobility/purity culture gets 'buried' or embedded in something like intellectualism, over-intellectualism, self justification._

 _Something that is undoubtedly true is 'supremacy/oppressor cultures are entirely devoid, necessarily, of the capacity to recognize and hold space for grief visible in the world around them, else they would necessarily self-correct_'[^her_property]